 How did I arrive in Vinisce

-I went to Vinisce by car from Split.
+I went by car from Split.
 Distance between these places is around 50 kilometres.
 I was driving on Croatian road D8, which featured many beautiful sights.
 The ride was very comfortable and there was no high traffic on the road.

 The last part of the trip, from Marina to Vinisce, which is around 7 kilometres long, was a little tough because the road was narrow.
 It's necessary to drive that part of the trip with extra attention.
-But these few kilometres of small discomfort are nothing compared to the beauty of the place.
+But these few kilometres of small discomfort are nothing compared to the attractiveness of the place.

-My impressions of Vinisce
+First impressions of Vinisce

 Restaurants in Vinisce

-There are three traditional restaurants located on the coast, in the centre of Vinisce.
+There are three traditional restaurants located on the coast, in the centre of place.
 Traditionally, these places are called "konoba" in Croatia.
-You can taste Mediterranean specialities there.
+You can taste Mediterranean specialities.
 I recommend tasting fish, which is most likely caught by local fishermen.
 One portion of quality fish costs around 100 kunas (14 euros) per person.
 If you don't want to eat local specialities, you can always take a pizza at the price of 6 - 10 euros (but I urge you not to do so.
 You can eat pizza every day).